Xanterra Travel Collection: History

 A legacy of the 19th century Fred Harvey Company, after the death of the founder's grandson in 1965, the company became affiliated with Chicago-based JMB Realty, which acquired large Hawaii landholder Amfac in 1968 and broke it up into independent corporations including Amfac Resorts.
 In 1995, Amfac bought the large national parks management concession TW Recreational Services from Flagstar.
 In 2002, Amfac changed its corporate name to Xanterra after the bankruptcy of Amfac Hawaii.
-The name comes from a combination of Xanadu and terra (Earth).
 The Anschutz Company bought Xanterra from JMB in 2008.